DoD-Platform-One/Twistlock/docs/README.md

 ### Next steps

 The application needs a administrator, the license file needs to be installed, then a defender.yaml needs to be generated and deployed.
-This has been consolidated in a script called build_defender.
+This has been consolidated in a script called twistlock_setup.sh.

 The Variables required are as follows:
 ```
 $ //Environment
-$ TWISTLOCK_CONSOLE_USER=Administrator
+$ ADMIN_USER=Administrator
-$ TWISTLOCK_CONSOLE_PASSWORD=< my password>
+$ ADMIN_PASSWORD=< my password>
 $ TWISTLOCK_EXTERNAL_ROUTE=twistlock.fences.dsop.io
-$ TWISTLOCK_LICENSE=
+$ LICENSE_KEY=
 $ TOKEN=<Generated Bearer token Manage/Authentication/User Certificates>
 ```
 This process requires kubectl to be installed and able to communicate with the DSOP cluster.